graphcore/examples-utils/examples_utils/notebook_logging/README.md

 ## Disclaimer

-On first importing and generating a GCLogger object, the following disclaimer is presented to the user within the stdout of the cell in which the `%load_ext gc_logger` was run in the notebook:
+When you first import and generate a `GCLogger` object, the following disclaimer is displayed in the stdout of the cell in which the `%load_ext gc_logger` was run in the notebook:
 ```
 ============================================================================================================================================
 Graphcore would like to collect information about the applications and code being run in this notebook, as well as the system it's being run